pip-services/pip-services-docs/content/en/python/sqlserver/persistence/sqlserver_persistence.md

 ### Instance methods

 #### _auto_create_object
-Adds an index definition to be created on opening
+Adds an index definition to be created on opening.
+- This is a deprecated method.
+Use **_ensure_schema** instead.

 > _auto_create_object(schema_statement: str)